-Type ping x.x.x.x, where x.x.x.x is the IP address of the Wireless Internet Camera.
+Type ping x.x.x.x, where x.x.x.x is the IP address of the camera.

-The succeeding replies as illustrated below will provide useful explanation to the cause of the problem with the Wireless Internet Camera IP address.
+The succeeding replies as illustrated below will provide useful explanation to the cause of the problem with the camera IP address.

-C Trouble Shooting
+C. Trouble Shooting